-UCF STUDENTS MUST HAVE A BCC STUDENT DECAL ON ANY VEHICLE PARKED ON ANY BCC CAMPUS- UCF PARKING DECALS PURCHASED AT THE UCF ORLANDO CAMPUS ARE NOT VALID ON ANY BCC CAMPUS.
-FAILURE TO HAVE A VALID BCC PARKING DECAL WILL RESULT IN A TICKET WITH AN ASSOCIATED FINE.
+UCF STUDENTS MUST HAVE A EFSC STUDENT DECAL ON ANY VEHICLE PARKED ON ANY EFSC CAMPUS- UCF PARKING DECALS PURCHASED AT THE UCF ORLANDO CAMPUS ARE NOT VALID ON ANY EFSC CAMPUS.
+FAILURE TO HAVE A VALID EFSC PARKING DECAL WILL RESULT IN A TICKET WITH AN ASSOCIATED FINE.

-Here is more information about purchasing a BCC parking decal, including where to go to purchase a decal and where to place the decal on your vehicle.
+For more information on purchasing a EFSC parking decal, including where to go to purchase a decal and where to place the decal on your vehicle.
+Parking Decal link.

 Any UCF student wishing to pay tuition and fees can come to the computer lab in room 187, building 3 of the Cocoa campus Monday through Thursday between 8:00am and 6:00pm and on Fridays between 8:00am and 12:00pm (please note, UCF Cocoa campus is closed on Fridays each summer semester).

 Tuition and fees can be paid without an added convenience charge using an electronic check.
 The convenience fee of 2% of the total payment will be assessed for MasterCard, Discover, and American Express.
 VISA is not accepted.

 Lost and Found

 If you believe that you lost an item in building 3, please contact the Business Services Office with a detailed description of the item.

 If you find an item in building 3, please bring it to the Business Services Office.
 Lost and found items are turned over to EFSC Security at the end of each semester.